ably-labs/sms-in-the-browser/README.md

 };
 ```

 This serverless function uses the Ably SDK to create a `tokenRequest` with your API key.
-This token will be used later - it allows you to keep your "real" API key safe while using it in the Next.js app.
-By default, this API is configured to be available on `http://localhost:3000/api/createTokenRequest`
+You will use this token later - it allows you to keep your "real" API key safe while using it in the Next.js app.
+By default, this API is configured to be available on `http://localhost:3000/api/createTokenRequest`.
 We're going to provide this URL to the Ably SDK in our client to authenticate with Ably.

 ## <a name="receivesms">Receiving an SMS Using Vonage and Vercel</a>

 Vonage allows us to configure mobile phone numbers in their API dashboard.
-When an SMS is received it will trigger our API.
+When an SMS is received, it will trigger our API.

 To do this, we need to add a `Vercel Serverless function` to our Next.js app.
-This serverless function will get called by Vonage each time an SMS is received (once we setup a phone number!) and we're going to put some code in the function to unpack this SMS message, and send it to our React app using an `Ably channel`.
+This serverless function will get called by Vonage each time an SMS is received (once we set up a phone number!), and we're going to put some code in the function to unpack this SMS message, then send it to our React app using an `Ably channel`.

 This process is quite similar to the setup for our Ably `createTokenRequest`.